At a Glance

 Spring Gap and Oldtown are two of the best birding spots along the C&O Canal in Allegany County.
 Located just 6.6 miles apart, these two areas provide easy access to the canal towpath and to visitor amenities.
 Spring Gap is located at Milepost 173.3, between Lock 71 and 72, and Oldtown is at Milepost 166.7, at Lock 70.

 Between Spring Gap and Oldtown, the towpath roughly parallels the North Branch of the Potomac River, which forms the border with West Virginia.
 In some places, the towpath is separated from the river by as much as a quarter-mile.
 The towpath itself is generally shaded by the large oaks and sycamores that dominate the tree canopy, but there are some fields visible through the treeline to the south.
 The fields bring some additional variety to the birdlife found along this section of the towpath.
-On the north side of the towpath can be seen wooded hillsides and valleys, with many small streams running south into the Potomac.
-The towpath will take you across many of these small streams.
+On the north side of the towpath can be seen wooded hillsides and valleys, and the towpath will take you across many small streams running south into the Potomac.

 You can also access some field habitat if you walk south on the towpath from Oldtown.
 There is also good birding walking north along the towpath from Spring Gap toward Lock 72.
 Note that both Spring Gap and Oldtown are near a train line that follows the river on the West Virginia side, and the passing trains can cause quite a bit of noise.